Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #4 Power plant Engineering

-This subject related to power generation systems.
-And their control and economics in the different type of power plants for their operation and maintenance.
+This subject is related to power generation systems.
+And their control and economics in the different types of power plants for their operation and maintenance.

 #5 Renewable energy sources